 Malta: A guide to the Maltese Islands

-Maltese Islands – Malta has been a popular destination amongst different groups of tourists for many years.
+The Maltese Islands have been a popular destination amongst different groups of tourists for many years.
 Many visit the Maltese Islands during the summer to study English, others come to enjoy the Mediterranean Sea and the hot summers with their families as well as to explore the history of the islands.
 It is practically sunshine all year round, although the summer season is the most popular for tourism.
 The Maltese Islands as a country lays between Sicily and the North African coast, which makes it easily accessible from Europe and Africa.

 The Maltese Islands: Malta

 With recent changes, tourism is not the only industry that has been growing in Malta.
 Investment programmes such as that of the low tax, as well as the investor citizenship programme have paved a path for many investors and businessmen from all over the world and from all sectors of business.
 The industry of betting and igaming gave the country a great influx of not only tourists but also many others who have emigrated to the island due to the industry which is banned, for obvious reasons, in many other countries.
 This has also allowed an exponential growth in other sectors such as real estate.
 Cryptocurrency is also an industry which is currently beginning to flourish in the country.